 The Set Up

-Print the Christmas tree color sorting mats in color in cardstock and laminate for added durability.
+Print the Christmas tree color sorting mats in color on cardstock and laminate for added durability.
 Cut apart and place on a preschool table with some color manipulatives of your choice.
 Pom poms are always a popular choice, but you can also use legos, buttons, or transparent color counters.

 Now, invite your toddler or preschooler to join you in some fun color learning activities.

 The primary activity that inspired this simple (but oh-so-fun) preschool activity is straightforward.
-Invite your preschooler to use their fingers, tongs or tweezers to sort the pom poms into the Christmas tree sorting mats.
+Invite your preschooler to use their fingers, tongs or tweezers to sort the pom poms on the Christmas tree sorting mats.

-Preschoolers who do not have the hand strength to use the jumbo the traditional way may try to use two hands.
+Preschoolers who do not have the hand strength to use the jumbo tweezers the traditional way may try to use two hands.
 I do not correct my preschoolers when this happens.
 I always demonstrate how to properly hold and use the jumbo tweezers, however I don’t try to “fix” their grasp of the tweezers.
 Like developing pencil grasp, their grasp of the tweezers will change and progress as their hands and fingers develop more strength.